Bayley Currey

 Bayley Alexander Currey (born October 29, 1996) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 41 Chevrolet Silverado for Niece Motorsports.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 44 and No. 45 Chevrolet Silverado RST for Niece Motorsports as well as part-time in Dirt Super Late Models, driving the No. 0 and No. 4 Longhorn Chassis for Niece Motorsports.
 He has also competed in the NASCAR Cup Series and NASCAR Xfinity Series in the past.

 Racing career

 Currey started his go-kart racing career in 2003, later moving up to Bandolero racing.
 After that, he competed at Central Texas Speedway, driving pro late models.

 Craftsman Truck Series

 Currey made his Camping World Truck Series debut at Martinsville at the Texas Roadhouse 200, driving the No. 50 truck for Beaver Motorsports.
 The offer was brought to him by a personal friend.
 He started 27th and finished 25th.
 Currey returned in Phoenix, driving the No. 83 for Copp Motorsports.
-He started 21st, and finished 10th, surviving multiple wrecks in the process.
+He started 21st, and finished tenth, surviving multiple wrecks in the process.
 He drove the No. 83 truck again at Homestead, starting 30th and finishing 28th after an engine failure.
 Currey wound up running 13 Truck races in 2018.

 On February 9, 2019, it was announced that Currey and Vizion Motorsports agreed to run a partial schedule in the No. 35 Toyota Tundra for 2019.
 The announcement came after Currey tested an ARCA Racing Series car for Vizion.
 In July, he joined Niece Motorsports for the Gander RV 150 at Pocono Raceway, and later finished sixth with the team at Michigan International Speedway.

 In 2020, Currey joined CMI Motorsports for the Strat 200 at Las Vegas Motor Speedway.
 He returned to Niece at Pocono after regular driver Natalie Decker was hospitalized with bile duct complications.

 On January 3, 2021, Currey revealed on the Talking in Circles podcast that he would return to Niece in 2021 for another part-time schedule.
 Although plans were for his season debut to take place at Circuit of the Americas, he did so in April at Kansas in the No. 45 truck after regular driver Brett Moffitt switched to Xfinity points.
 Currey changed his points declaration to the Truck Series on May 4.

+Currey joined Niece Motorsports for a partial schedule in 2023 and scored three top-five finishes.
+On October 26, 2023, it was announced the Currey would drive the No. 41 truck full-time in 2024.
+He struggled throughout the regular season, failing to record a single top-ten finish and as a result, failed to make the playoffs.